Skip to main content

 Data

-Data to be injected can be strings or embedded variables.
+Data to be injected can be strings or embedded variables as mentioned above.